-The preceding claim is a direct consequence of Proposition 3 because, by construction, both k_h^ and $z(1, k_h^(1))$ are less than one.
-Finally, the inequality in (35) simplifies to $CV_h > LFCH + LCOE$ for a stationary environment with constant prices and output.
-Thus the synergistic investment value of the vertically integrated system hinges entirely on its levelized cost and the conversion value of hydrogen.
+The preceding claim is a direct consequence of Proposition 3 because, by construction, both k_h^ and $z(1,k_h^(1))$ are less than one.
+Finally, the inequality in Equation (35) simplifies to $CV_h > LFCH + LCOE$ for a stationary environment with constant prices and output.
+Thus, the synergistic investment value of the vertically integrated system in a stationary environment hinges entirely on its levelized cost and the conversion value of hydrogen.
 The corresponding optimal size for PtG is such that $k_h = CF \cdot k_e$, so that hydrogen is produced only from internally generated renewable electricity.

-4 Application: Wind Energy and Power-to-Gas
+4. Application: Wind Energy and Power-to-Gas

-4.1 Stand-alone Wind Energy
+4.1.
+Stand-Alone Wind Energy

 We now apply the preceding model framework to vertically integrated energy systems that combine wind power with PtG.
 Our numerical analysis focuses on Germany and Texas, two jurisdictions that have deployed considerable amounts of wind power in recent years.
-Wind energy naturally complements PtG as wind power tends to reach peak production levels at night when demand from the grid and electricity prices are relatively low (Reichelstein and Sahoo, 2015; Wozabal et al., 2016).
-We base our calculations on data inputs from journal articles, industry data, publicly available reports and interviews with industry sources (see the Appendix for a comprehensive list).
+Wind energy naturally complements PtG as wind power tends to reach peak production levels at night when demand from the grid and electricity prices are relatively low (Reichelstein and Sahoo 2015, Wozabal et al. 2016).
+We base our initial calculations on 2017 data.
+Our data inputs are obtained from journal articles, industry reports, publicly available reports and interviews with industry sources (see the Appendix for a comprehensive list).

-Wind energy is eligible for a federal Production Tax Credit (PTC) in the United States.
-This subsidy is a fixed amount per kWh of electricity (U.S. Department of Energy, 2016).
-As shown in Section 2, the PTC can be levelized and then effectively subtracted from the LCOE.
-Beginning in 2017, Germany replaced its traditional fixed feed-in premium for wind energy with a competitive auction system in which successful bidders are guaranteed a minimum price per kWh, with the government paying the difference between the successful bid and the actual revenue obtained from wind energy in the market place (EEG, 2017).
-We refer to this difference as the Production Premium (PP).13

-Table 1 summarizes the calculation of the unit profit margin for wind energy in both jurisdictions.
-The LCOE of wind energy amounts to $4.83 \in c/kWh$ in Germany.
-The substantially lower LCOE 2.41 c/kWh in Texas reflects the impact of the PTC and, to a smaller extent, a higher capacity factor.
-The average selling prices of electricity amount to c/kWh and c/kWh and c/kWh respectively, with corresponding co-variation coefficients are c/kWh and c/kWh and c/kWh in Texas reflects the impact of above average wind output.
-We interpret tend to be below their average values during periods of above average wind output.
+Wind energy is eligible for a federal PTC in the United States.
+It is paid per kWh of electricity generated (U.S. Department of Energy 2016).
+As shown in section 2, the PTC can be levelized and then effectively be subtracted from the LCOE.
+Beginning in 2017, Germany replaced its traditional fixed feed-in premium for wind energy with a competitive auction system in which successful bidders are guaranteed a minimum price per kWh, with the government paying the difference between the successful bid and the actual revenue obtained from wind energy in the market place (EEG 2017).
+We refer to this difference as the Production Premium (PP).
+12 in Germany.
+The substantially lower LCOE 2.41 \$ ¢/ kWh in Texas reflects the impact of the PTC and, to a smaller extent, a higher capacity factor.
+The average selling prices of electricity amount to 3.46 € ¢/kWh and 2.44 \$ ¢/kWh, respectively.
+The corresponding co-variation coefficients of 0.87 and 0.93 indicate that prices tend to be below their average values during periods of above average wind output.
 We interpret the procurement auctions in Germany as competitive and therefore the profit margins are zero by construction.
-That means, we infer the production premium (PP) as the difference between the winning bids and the observed selling prices adjusted with the co-variation coefficients.
-The estimates we obtain are corroborated by the observation that the range of observed winning bids (guaranteed selling prices) in 2017 was between c/kkWh and our independent LCOE estimate is just about in the middle of that range.
-Relating these observations back to our model framework, the question of synergistic investment value for a vertically integrated system will fall into the domain of either Proposition 1 or 2 in Germany, and either Proposition 3 or 4 in Texas, depending on the profitability of stand-alone hydrogen production.
+Thus, we infer the PP as the difference between the winning bids and the observed selling prices adjusted by the co-variation coefficients.
+The estimates we obtain are corroborated by the observation that the range of observed winning bids (guaranteed selling prices) in 2017 was between 3.82 and 5.71 € ¢/ kWh and our independent LCOE estimate is just about in the middle of that range.